China, Russia fire back at US over climate 'no show' jibe

-"Actions speak louder than words," Chinese Foreign Ministry spokesman Wang Wenbin responded on Wednesday.
+"Actions speak louder than words," Chinese Foreign Ministry spokesman Wang Wenbin responded yesterday.
 "What we need in order to deal with climate change is concrete action rather than empty words."

 He added: "China's actions in response to climate change are real."

-Cooperation from all three nations is vital for any breakthrough at the conference, one of the most important climate gatherings in years.
+Cooperation from all three countries is vital for any breakthrough at the conference, one of the most important climate gatherings in years.

 China is the world's leading greenhouse gas polluter, followed by the US, India and Russia.